 His secrets will be revealed in humorous and touching poetic-prose, with Halloween and Edgar Allan Poe among the themes.
 You will not look at corn or Crows the same.
 And once read, you could find Mister Snark watching you from every dark place!
 This illustrated print edition features peculiar artwork by the author, Lori R. Lopez.

-The Dark Mister Snark won Second Place for Poetry in the 2016 Purple Dragonfly Book Awards (1st Edition); Honorable Mention for Animals/Pets from Royal Dragonfly Book Awards 2018 (2nd Edition).
+The Dark Mister Snark won Second Place for Poetry in the 2016 Purple Dragonfly Book Awards; Honorable Mention for Animals/Pets from Royal Dragonfly Book Awards 2018.

 Book One of a whimsical Trilogy!

 These arrogant thieves, bellicose and bossy, could clear his cabinets quicker than a winged posse.
 No sympathy had they for humans and their stews; grating and obnoxious, fed up with doleful news, they jibed like jackdaws and pecked his dome, reeling and squealing there was nobody home, till the dark Mister Snark requested slightly dour that his guests depart at the stroke of the hour.